telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 EOF
 ```

-Apart from APPEND and UPDATE, there are other action types: DELETE, APPEND_STRICT, etc. Check
+Apart from APPEND and UPDATE, there are other action types: DELETE, APPEND_STRICT, etc. Check out the
 [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable)
 for details.